-- While you are preparing sitemaps for your website, be careful of not including low value pages and categories to sitemaps.
-Such pages if included in Google index may create negative impact on your SEO.
+- While you are preparing sitemaps for your website, be careful of not including low-value pages and categories to sitemaps.
+Such pages if included in the Google index may create a negative impact on your SEO.

-- Only include the pages in your sitemap those have high value for your site visitors.
+- Only include those pages in your sitemap that have high value for your site visitors.

-- Exclude pages with ‘noindex’ and ‘nofollow’ meta tag from sitemaps
+- Exclude pages with ‘noindex’ and ‘nofollow’ meta tag from the sitemaps

 Are Sitemaps SEO Factors?

 No, exactly not.
-XML sitemaps have no impact on your SEO in general sense.
-These are helpful only to help Google or other search engines to properly identify, organize and index your webpages.
+XML sitemaps have no impact on SEO in a general sense.
+These are helpful only to help Google or other search engines to properly identify, organize, and index your webpages.

 Submitting Sitemaps to Search Console

-- Click ‘Sitemap’ tab under ‘Index’ group at the left panel of your search console account
+- Click the ‘Sitemap’ tab under the ‘Index’ group at the left panel of your search console account.

-- Paste at the sitemap line as shown in the following figure and hit ‘Submit’ button.
+- Paste at the sitemap line as shown in the following figure and hit the ‘Submit’ button.

-At any time if you require adding a sitemap or removing an existing you can do it by using the ‘Sitemap’ under the ‘Index’ Group.
+At any time, if you require adding a sitemap or removing an existing one, you can do it by using the ‘Sitemap’ under the ‘Index’ Group.